Navigation Component

 The number of pixels to move the Navigation component down by.
 Use this in applications with fixed headers to prevent the Navigation component from overlapping with the header.
 The Vertical Offset value is in pixels. |

 The Panels table defines each page in the Navigation component.
-The Panel component referenced in the first row of the table becomes the first page.
-The Panel component referenced in the second row of the table becomes the second page, and so on.
-To improve user experience, use the smallest amount of pages possible.
+The Panel referenced in the first row of the table becomes the first page.
+The Panel referenced in the second row of the table becomes the second page, and so on.
+To improve end-user experience, use the smallest amount of pages possible.

-NOTE The Panel components referenced in this table must nest inside the Navigation component.
+The Panels referenced in this table must nest inside the Navigation component.

 Setting | Description |